I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-- Transgender―This is an umbrella term to cover a dozen or so sub-categories of people who have genders that are not associated with their assigned sex.
+- Transgender: This is an umbrella term to cover a dozen or so sub-categories of people who have genders that are not associated with their assigned sex.
 Some of these individuals may have undergone surgery and hormone therapy to change their anatomy from male to female or vice versa.
-If they have gone through this process they are usually referred to a transsexual; and,
+If they have gone through this process they are usually referred to a transsexual.

 Many people lament the passing of a time when there were just two genders, but an inclusive society needs to embrace all expressions of gender without fear and prejudice.

 - It wasn’t until the middle of the 20th century that the idea that pink is for girls and blue is boys became established.

 - For most of its existence, Facebook gave its members one of two gender options―male or female.
 However, in 2014, the social network site allowed its members more than 50 choices.

 - A single-celled organism, Tetrahymena thermophila, has seven sexes.
 According to New Scientist, “An individual of a given sex can mate with individuals of any except its own, so there are 21 possible orientations.”

 - On the Indonesian island of Sulawesi, the Bugis people recognize five genders.

 - “Masculinity, Gender Roles, and T.V.
 Shows from the 1950s.”
 The Artifice, October 18, 2014.